illia-nest/cnn-project/README.md

 NB: FMNIST is a well-known dataset among practitioners.
 Thus, the point of this project was not to compile and preprocess data, but to showcase my PyTorch skills.
 For a more data-oriented project, check out this <a href="https://github.com/illia-nest/web-scrapping-and-ner">one</a>.

+Also, when checking Jupiter Notebook for this project, Github may not render the grid with sample images (shown above).
+This is inconvenient, so I have included the picture here.
+The rest of the figures look fine.
+Please, let me know if you have any troubles while checking out the notebook.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>